wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 - If the artifacts are created in the recommended way, copy the CAR files inside `<EI_6.x .x_HOME>/repository/deployment/server/carbonapps` to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
-- If the artifacts are created using the management console of EI 6.x.x, please recreate them using WSO2 Integration Studio and package them as carbon application.
+- If the artifacts are created using the management console of EI 6.x.x, please recreate them using WSO2 Integration Studio and package them as composite application.

 !!!
 Tip
      For testing purposes you can copy the artifacts to the same folder structure inside deployment directory.

+### Migrating deployed Connectors

+- If the connector is added via composite application with connector exporter project, the same can be used in EI 7 seamlessly.
+- If the connector is added via the Management console of EI 6.x, pack them using connector exporter project and  deploy via composite application in EI 7.
+For more information, refer [Connector Exporter Project](../../develop/creating-artifacts/adding-connectors)

 ### Migrating custom components

 Copy custom OSGI components in the `<EI_6.x.x_HOME>/dropins` folder to the `<MI_HOME>/dropins` folder.
 If you have custom JARs in the `<EI_6.x.x_HOME>/lib` directory, copy those components to the `<MI_HOME>/lib` directory.

+!!!note
+    To provide seamless integration with RabbitMQ, the rabbitmq client lib is packed in the default pack.
+Hence you  don't need to include it.

 ### Migrating keystores
 Copy the JKS files in the `<EI_6.x.x_HOME>/repository/resources/security` directory to the `<MI_HOME>/repository/resources/security` directory.

+### Migrating Passwords

+To migrate the passwords from EI 6.x, plain text passwords are required.
+Once you have them, please follow the normal procedure of encrypting the secrets in EI 7.
+Please refer [Encrypt Secrets](../security/encrypting_plain_text)  section for further details.

 ### Migrating configurations
 WSO2 EI 6.x.x versions supported multiple configuration files such as `carbon.xml`, `synapse.properties`, and `axis2.xml`.
 With the new configuration model in the Micro Integrator of EI 7.1.0, product configurations are primarily handled by a single configuration file named `deployment.toml` (stored in the `<MI_HOME>/conf` directory).
 The log4j2 configurations are handled in the `log4j2.properties`.